chinamike65/hugo-tuolesi/content/book3/book3en.md

 Once karma is created, we must deal with it.
 We use the Four Forces to Eliminate Karma to get rid of our negative karma.

-The four powers are the power of reliance, the power to give up, the power to get rid of evil, and the power to counteract.
+The four antidotes are the power of reliance, the power to give up, the power to get rid of evil, and the power to counteract.

 The power of reliance: The power of reliance is to take refuge and generate bodhicitta.
-This is the power of reliance.

 After taking refuge, many karmic obstacles will naturally be eliminated, and the same is true of bodhicitta, which is called the power of reliance.